3DStreet/3dstreet-assets-dist/README.md

 * Use the Contributed Assets for any purpose, whether commercial or non-commercial

 c) Warrants that they have the legal right to grant such license and that the Contributed Assets do not infringe upon any third-party intellectual property rights

+d) It is at the sole discretion of 3DStreet staff as to which objects, textures, or code we may choose to integrate into the 3DStreet application.